 Prince 5.
 Temperature and salinity measurements are taken once per month at Prince 5, a station off St. Andrews, New Brunswick, near the entrance to the Bay of Fundy (Fig. 1).
 Anomalies were calculated relative to the 1951-80 means as determined by Drinkwater (1987).
-It is noted that the single measurement per month may not necessarily be representative of the "average" conditions for the month and therefore the interpretation of the anomalies must be viewed with caution.
+The single measurement per month may not necessarily be representative of the "average" conditions for the month and therefore the interpretation of the anomalies must be viewed with caution.
 No significance should be placed on any individual anomaly but persistent anomaly features are likely to be real.
 The strong similarity in the anomaly patterns throughout the water column, evident in both temperature and salinity, is due, in part, to the relative homogeneity of the water column caused by the strong tidal mixing in the Bay of Fundy region.

-In 1990, the temperature throughout most of the water column increased gradually from a minimum in February-March of less than 2°C to near 12°C in September (Fig. 9).
+In 1990, the temperature throughout most of the water column increased gradually from a minimum in Febraury-March of less then $2^{\circ}C$ to near $12^{\circ}C$ in September (Fig. 9).
 These resulted in negative temperature anomalies during the first four months of the year and above normal temperatures during the remainder of the year.
-The highest temperature anomalies occurred in October (1.1°C-1.4°C) with anomalies exceeding 1°C also in May.
-The minimum anomalies were in January with temperatures, on average, being -1.5°C colder than normal.
-The near surface temperature anomalies at Prince 5 differed from those measured at St. Andrews, especially during the summer.
-Whereas Prince 5 data suggested positive temperature anomalies, the daily records from St. Andrews indicated slightly lowerthan-normal temperatures.
+The highest temperature anomalies occurred in October $(1.1-1.4^{\circ}C)$ with anomalies exceeding $1^{\circ}C$ also in May.
+The minimum anomalies were in January with temperatures, on average, being $-1.5^{\circ}C$ colder than normal.
+The near surface temperature anomalies at Prince 5 differ from those measured at St. Andrews especially the summer.
+Whereas Prince 5 data suggests positive temperature anomalies, the daily records from St. Andrews indicated slightly lower-than-normal temperatures.